DavidLJz/sp-md-wiki-generator/README.md

 - All the information is stored in a local SQLite database.

 ## Installation
+This project was made with Python 3.12 in mind.
+It is recommended to use a virtual environment to manage the dependencies.

 1. Clone the repository:
     ```sh
     git clone <repository-url>